VanOvermeire/aws-sdk-compile-checks/aws-sdk-compile-checks-macro/README.md

 In the above example, you will get a compile time error complaining that `queue_url()`, which required, is missing.

 You can also add the attribute to `impl` blocks.
-Here's a valid (non-throwing) example:
+The following example will compile since it has all the required properties:

 ```rust
 struct AwsClientPrefix {